iranges package

 sort(decreasing=False, in_place=False)[source]

-Sort the intervals.
+Sort the ranges.

 Parameters: